 Participation/Engagement† 50

 Pre-Class Assignments 50

-Recitation 100
+Recitation [‡] 100

-Laboratory [‡] 150
+Laboratory ^{‡‡} 150

 Homework 150

 Exams 1-5 (100 pts each) 500

 Max.
 Total Score 1000

-^{}Scores will be weighted out of the indicated number of points (in other words, think of these as percentages: lab is 15% of the overall grade, for example).
-There will not be any "dropped" assignments, recitations, labs, or exams.
-Extra credit cannot be offered to one student that is not also offered to the entire class.
+^{} Scores will be weighted out of the indicated number of points.
+In other words, think of these as percentages.
+For example, lab is 15% of the overall grade (150 is 15% of 1000).
+This mean, for example, if you earn a 90% in lab, your score in this category by the end of the semester would 135 out of 150 (135 is 90% of 150).
+There will not be any "dropped" clicker questions, assignments, recitations, labs, exams, etc. Extra credit cannot be offered to one student that is not also offered to the entire class.

-†Participation and engagement means attending class, participating fully in discussions and clicker questions, and engagement in conversation with your classmates when directed.
+[†]Participation and engagement means attending class, participating fully in discussions and clicker questions, and engagement in conversation with your classmates when directed.
 Disrupting class may result in a deduction of your participation and engagement grade.
 If your phone or app malfunctions during class, inform me before leaving the lecture hall that day so I can excuse the "absence" recorded by iClicker Cloud.